Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 Photo credit: Lentille Photography

 You have your healthcare provider all to yourself during a home birth.
 They aren’t leaving you and coming back once more until your baby’s crowning.
 Your midwife is 100% focused on you and your baby.
 The midwife will be with you to provide support, monitor the health and well-being of you and your baby, and help you through labor and birth.
 They carry the same equipment and medication you would find at a birth center, so if you need something, she can care for it.
-Your midwife will also stay with you for several hours after your birth to help with cleaning up, making sure that you and baby are doing well and are healthy, and she will follow up with you several times to visit and give you lactation advice after the birth.
+Your midwife will also stay with you for several hours after your birth to help with cleaning up, making sure that you and your baby are doing well and are healthy, and she will follow up with you several times to visit and give you lactation advice after the birth.

 9. You Can Push in Any Position